-The Connecticut Department of Public Health has adopted radon testing guidelines for public schools pursuant to the State of Connecticut Department of Education statute pertaining to indoor air quality.
+The Connecticut Department of Public Health (CT DPH) has adopted radon testing guidelines for public schools pursuant to the State of Connecticut Department of Education statute pertaining to indoor air quality.

 School Administration:

-• Schools are required to hire only qualified testing professionals for schools to conduct radon testing in public schools.
-The CT DPH maintains the list of qualified measurement professionals for radon testing in CT schools on the Radon Program website.
+Schools are required to hire only qualified testing professionals for schools to conduct radon testing in public schools.
+The CT DPH maintains a list of measurement professionals qualified to perform radon testing in CT's schools on the Radon Program website, which can be found on this page.

-• Radon testing is conducted between November 1 through March 31 when school is in session.
+• Radon testing is conducted between November 1st and March 31st when school is in session.
 The March 1, 2007 Memorandum clarifies DPH protocols for radon measurement in CT public schools.

 Radon Professionals: